What You Need To Know About Endangered Salmon

 However, the plan’s favored option falls far short of what people in the region want, and what the law requires: restoration of healthy, abundant salmon runs.
 In fact, it proposes the same approach the courts have already rejected five times, with a little more window dressing.

 A 45-day comment period is inviting public input on the draft environmental plan through April 13, 2020.
-The agencies must hear from people like you that we need a comprehensive solution that:
+The agencies must understand that we need a comprehensive solution that:

 - restores the lower Snake River;